The latest version of the openMSX manual can be found on the openMSX home page:

 To enable the debug device, insert the debugdevice

-to the openMSX command line.
-If openMSX is already running, you can use the ext
+openMSX command line.
+If openMSX is already running, you can use the

 console command.